Inner Peace is the path to outerpeace. Every single person we give access to the path of personal transformation can help change the world.

 Shar Khentrul Jamphel Lodrö Rinpoche is a Rimé and Jonang Kalachakra Master of Tibetan Buddhism.
 Inspired by the Kalki Kings of Shambhala, through his organization, Dzokden, Khentrul Rinpoche works towards the second Golden Age of peace on our earth by transmitting the Kalachakra teachings in every area of the globe, translated in over 13 languages.
 He has authored over 20 books related to Shambhala, Kalachakra and Vajrayana Buddhism.
 His most recent book, published by Shambhala Publications, is titled The Realm of Shambhala.
 His forthcoming book, The Path of Desire, is currently available in Tibetan and will be published in more languages next year.
 Read More

-President – Board of Directors
+President - Member of the Board of Directors

 Prabha Ng has over 20 years of experience in security & risk management and has worked in the financial, educational and government industries.
 She currently serves as a Chief Information Security Officer for an insurance corporation.
 In the past, she held various roles including leading cybersecurity and risk management programs for various financial institutions and worked as an engineer designing robotic submarines for the US Government at Newport, RI.
 She received a BS from Suny Buffalo in Computer Networks & Systems Engineering and an MBA from Fordham University.

-Treasurer – Board of Directors
+Chief Financial Officer - Member of the Board of Directors

 Pete Eby is a systems architect for the R&D Systems Engineering (RDSE) team at Oak Ridge National Lab (ORNL).